tobowers/mamoo/README.markdown

 #Mamoo
 The Motionbox Advanced Model Observer Observer

 A light-weight MVC framework for separating concerns (Data model, views, related actions).
-It also provides a javscript queue system which lines functions up in an array and will execute them at an interval.
+It also provides a javscript queue system which lines functions up in an array and will execute them at an interval based on conditions you set up.

 Full documentation can be found here: [http://tobowers.github.com/mamoo/](http://tobowers.github.com/mamoo/)